Isaac Paredes Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- Skubal (1-1) gets the starting nod for the Tigers in his sixth start of the season.
-He has a 4.57 ERA in 21 2/3 innings pitched, with 27 strikeouts.
+- Manning makes the start for the Tigers, his 10th of the season.
+He is 3-3 with a 4.34 ERA and 36 strikeouts in 47 2/3 innings pitched.

-- The lefty last pitched on Sunday against the Miami Marlins, when he tossed 4 2/3 innings, allowing four earned runs while giving up six hits.
+- In his most recent appearance on Tuesday, the right-hander went six innings against the Pittsburgh Pirates, giving up four earned runs while surrendering eight hits.

-- The 26-year-old has put up a 4.57 ERA and 11.2 strikeouts per nine innings across five games this season, while giving up a batting average of .228 to his opponents.
+- In nine games this season, the 25-year-old has a 4.34 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .230 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.